FiorellaCrocco/FiorellaCrocco/README.md

 # **👋 Hi, I'm @FiorellaCrocco!**

-  ✦ I'm currently studying IT at Digital House - Certified Tech Developer
+  ✦ I’m a Certified Tech Developer and Backend Specialist, learned at Digital House with the certification of UTEC - Technological University of Uruguay

-  ✦ I’m be Full-Stack Developer, learned on 4Geeks Academy
+  ✦ I’m Full-Stack Developer, learned on 4Geeks Academy

+  ✦ I am passionate about backend and cloud infrastructure, also I have skills in frontend and testing

 ### 🚀 Technical Skills: